-Setting Manager
+The Head Teacher/Setting Manager

-15. The Setting Manager ensures that the safeguarding policy, procedure and other related policies are understood and implemented by all staff, in line with the EYFS framework.
+15. The Head Teacher/Setting Manager ensures that the safeguarding policy, procedure and other related policies are understood and implemented by all staff, in line with the Headteachers' standards and the EYFS framework.

 The Nominated Safeguarding Governor